web analytics

 However, they seem to have a research study that shows vegetarians are half as likely to develop this cancer as non-vegetarians.

-The question is whether the meat may cause the condition, but it is not proven yet.
+The question is whether the meat may cause the condition, but it has not been proven yet.

-Moreover, because they eat meat and are non-vegetarians may be missing significant amount of good nutritional values and their body can’t fight against the cancer.
+Moreover, because they eat meat and are non-vegetarians may be missing a significant amount of good nutritional values, and their body can’t fight against cancer.

-Or, the high fatty meats itself can be the cause of the cancer.
+Or, the high-fat meats themselves can be the cause of the cancer.

-A fist of nuts diet in the daily basis, could be more beneficial as they contain omega-3 fatty acids.
+A fist of nuts diet daily could be more beneficial as they contain omega-3 fatty acids.

-- Include fruits, and vegetables to your daily nutrition
+• Include fruits and vegetables in your daily nutrition

-Prevention of prostate cancer is not totally possible so far.
+Prevention of prostate cancer is not possible so far.

-However, you can increase the chance by eliminate the risk factors.
+However, you can increase the chance by eliminating the risk factors.

 12- Check Your Nutrition, Prevent Prostate Cancer